VHT Home

 map

 The Seneca Trail is our longest and most varied trail.
-It spans the Town from north (connecting with the Perinton Crescent Trail System) to and through Boughton Park in Bloomsfield in the south.
+It spans the Town from north (connecting with the Perinton Crescent Trail System) to and through Boughton Park in Bloomfield in the south.
 A footpath for most of its length, it has hills to climb with long vistas, low-land boardwalks, bridges, and fords.
 (And, in wet conditions, some muddy spots!)
 It is named for the Seneca Indians who had a main trail from Bare Hill by Canandaigua Lake through Ganondagan to Irondequoit Bay at least paralleling our trail.

 From North to South